a-li-sa/weather-dashboard/README.md

 In this application, the user can find the date and the following weather information for a particular city:

 * Description of the weather conditions
-* Temperature
+* Current temperature
-* Temperature it feels like
 * Humidity percentage
-* Wind speed in MPH
+* Wind speed in MPH and wind direction
 * UV index (0-2: green, 3-7: yellow, 8+: red)
+* Hourly temperature forecast and how it feels
 * Sunrise and sunset times
+* Summary of the day's temperatures

 The page also shows the forecast for the next 5 days, displaying the description of the weather conditions, the highs and lows, and the humidity percentage for each day.